 #4.
 Optimize Meta Tags, If Possible

-Remember John Mueller’s quote about paginated pages above?
-Google treats them as regular pages now.
+Google treats paginated pages as regular pages.
 What this means is that it will look at the basic on-page optimization per page.
 As a result, it’s always good to optimize page titles and meta descriptions as you would with any other page.

 For example, append a number within a page title to make it unique.
 This way, Google will see each paginated title as unique.